 Computers have taken a larger role in the maintenance of properties, including the record-keeping aspects for budgets, income statements and rental statements.
-On-site managers must be better educated and trained.
-This can be handled better by the professional company with a trained staff managing a number of large properties.
+This can be handled better by the professional management company with a trained staff managing a number of large properties, rather than an on-site manager.